mariocervera/MOSKitt4ME/README.md

 https://www.youtube.com/watch?v=h6qFqNLZLj4&list=PLf_PcMBAdMOBZiaqopMzwqNXrpcoGj44c

-For an extensive description of the tool, I refer the reader to Chapter 5 of my PhD thesis:
+A more extensive description of the tool can be found in Chapter 5 of my PhD thesis:

 https://riunet.upv.es/handle/10251/53931